Kitware/LidarView/doc/BasicUsage.rst

 There are two ways to get Lidar data into LidarView.
 You can connect to a sensor steam or open a recorded sensor stream saved to a PCAP file.
-To open a PCAP file into LidarView click on the Open Data File button |OpenPCAP| in the Basic Controls section of the toolbar, select the PCAP file you wish to open and click OK, and then select the appropriate sensor interpeter and click OK.
+To open a PCAP file into LidarView click on the Open PCAP File button |OpenPCAP| in the Open Data section of the toolbar, select the PCAP file you wish to open and click OK, and then select the appropriate sensor interpeter and click OK.
 You should now see the first frame of the saved sensor data displayed in the main render view.